Aboriginal Health Professionals

 Program of Experience in the Palliative Approach (PEPA)

-PEPA provides primary health professionals - doctors, nurses, allied health professionals and Aboriginal health workers - with an opportunity to develop skills in the palliative approach by undertaking a supervised clinical attachment in a specialised palliative care service in Perth.
+PEPA provides supported palliative approach placements to Aboriginal & Torres Strait Islander health workers, Liaison Officer's & Outreach Workers - this provides an opportunity to develop your skills in the palliative approach by undertaking a placement within a specialised palliative care service in Perth and rural WA.
 For more information see Program of Experience in the Palliative Approach (PEPA).

 Cancer Education Course for Aboriginal Health Professionals

-Where: Perth (Cancer Council WA, Crawford Lodge, Perth)
+Where: Perth (Cancer Council WA, Milroy Lodge, Perth)

 The Cancer Education Course for Aboriginal Health Professionals aims to provide education and skills training about cancer: